 [v] For Victorian England see Gertrude Himmelfarb’s 1995 book, The De-Moralization of Society: From Victorian Virtues to Modern Values, for medieval Christian Europe see my previous essay, Turning Medieval Queens into Feminist Heroines.

 [vi] I discuss this in my previous essay Turning Medieval Queens into Feminist Heroines.

-[vii] I would add that woman’s deepest desire is to submit to their Creator, God, and for their lives to be in harmony with His Divine Law: “You have made us for Yourself, and our hearts are restless until they rest in You,” wrote St. Augustine of Hippo in Confessions.
+[vii] I would add that woman’s deepest desire is to submit to her Creator, God, and for her life to be in harmony with His Divine Law: “You have made us for Yourself, and our hearts are restless until they rest in You,” wrote St. Augustine of Hippo in Confessions.
 In this woman is in complete equality with man.